-For a variety of reasons, many abuses of the administrative state slip by the public unnoticed.
 Similarly, legitimate governmental actions are sometimes unfairly called abusive.
 This case is different: It is correctly viewed by many as an egregious overreach.
 When the preliminary injunctions in both this case and its opposite, Texas v.
 United States, Civil Action No. 7:16-cv-00054-O (N.D.
 Tex.
 Aug.
 21, 2016), were issued, they made the news across the country.

 It is not hard to see why.
 First, the statutory interpretation issue can be readily grasped.
 Few would argue that Title IX's sex discrimination ban was originally understood to require OCR's conclusions.
 Indeed, OCR made no such claim.
-See supra at Section II.
+See supra at Section II & III.
 As for Price Waterhouse and Oncale, few have ever heard of them, and if they did hear of them they would be unlikely to believe that such decisions could change a statute's clear meaning.

 Second, fairly or unfairly, the underlying social issue tends to provoke a strong response from many members of the public.
-When Target Corporation announced on April 19, 2016, that it would begin inviting transgendered individuals to use the store restroom that corresponds to their gender identity rather than to their sex (as was clearly Target's legal right), an online petition began to be circulated.
-As of this writing (September 4th), it has garnered the signatures of 1,417,548 individuals, all of whom have pledged to boycott Target (as was clearly the legal right of the signatories).
-8 Google reports that Target's stock plummeted over 15.7% between April 19th and September 2nd (market closing as of the time of this writing), while its chief competitor, Wal-Mart, saw its stock increase 3.9%.
+When Target Corporation announced on April 19, 2016, that it would begin inviting transgender individuals to use the store restroom that corresponds to their gender identity rather than to their sex (as was clearly Target's legal right), an online petition began to be circulated.
+As of this writing it has garnered the signatures of more than 1.4 million individuals, all of whom have pledged to boycott Target (as was clearly the legal right of the signatories).
+Of Google reports that Target's stock plummeted immediately after its announcement.
+Between April 19th and November 10th (market closing as of the time of this writing), Target's stock had still lost 15.9% of its value, while its chief competitor, Wal-Mart, saw its stock increase a modest 2.3%.